How to Use Gender Pronouns in Email Signatures Positively

 +44 (0)1234 567890

-But what does adding pronouns mean if you can’t ensure they are added correctly to all users’ email signatures?
-Exclaimer’s email signature solutions make the process of including gender pronouns in your company’s email signatures with ease.
+But what does adding gender pronouns mean if you can’t ensure they are added correctly to all users’ email signatures?
+Exclaimer’s email signature solutions make the process of including gender pronouns in your company’s email signatures easily.

-Create a standard list of pronoun sets and potentially include a custom option too, which allows you to input unique sets as your team requires.
-Adding these new fields to the business’ existing email signature templates allows you to simply toggle pronouns on and off by individual preference.
+Create a standard list of pronoun sets and potentially include a custom option, allowing you to input unique sets as your team requires.
+Adding these new fields to the business’ existing email signature templates will enable you to toggle pronouns on and off by individual preference.

-Our intuitive and flexible email signature management solutions allow you to design and edit email signature templates with ease.
-So, you can add preferred gender pronouns easily alongside an employee’s name within their contact information.
+Our intuitive and flexible email signature management solutions allow you to design and edit email signature templates easily.
+So, you can add preferred gender pronouns alongside an employee’s name within their contact information.

 Prêt à commencer ?